Amazons: Heracles myth

 Hippolyte was an Amazon queen killed by Heracles, who had set out to obtain the queen's magic belt in a task he was to accomplish as one of the Labours of Heracles.
 Although neither side had intended to resort to lethal combat, a misunderstanding led to the fight.
 In the course of this, Heracles killed the queen and several other Amazons.
 In awe of the strong hero, the Amazons eventually handed the belt to Heracles.
 In another version, Heracles does not kill the queen, but exchanges her kidnapped sister Melanippe for the belt.

 Theseus myth

-Queen Hippolyte was abducted by Theseus, who took her to Athens, where she was married to him and bore him a son, Hippolytus.
+Queen Hippolyte was abducted by Theseus, who took her to Athens, where they got married and had a son, Hippolytus.
 In other versions, the kidnapped Amazon is called Antiope, the sister of Hippolyte.
 In revenge, the Amazons invaded Greece, plundered some cities along the coast of Attica, and besieged and occupied Athens.
 Hippolyte, who fought on the side of Athens, according to another account was killed during the final battle along with all of the Amazons.